ex0nym/rulebook-node/docs.exonym.io/docs/main.md

 >

 ## Enforcing National Advertising Standards & Whitebox Advertising
+> This section goes into more detail than the introduction.

 Digital advertising can be a tricky business, with varying advertising standards across countries and the potential for dishonesty in ad placements.
 To combat these issues, we can deploy a Rulebook with